melhoos/reactVRCourse/README.md

 ❓ Add a ```<Cylinder>``` component and place it inside your view!

 ## Task 3 - Add a 3D model! 🤓 🌎
 Okay, great!
-Now you know how to add a reactVR component, but lets be fair, it is not that interesting!
-In this task we will introduce you to how to add a 3D component inside your reactVR app!
+Now you know how to add a ReactVR component, but lets be fair, it is not that interesting!
+In this task we will introduce you to how to add a 3D component inside your ReactVR app!

 You might already noticed that we have added a **death-star.obj** inside the **/static_assets** folder.
 Now we are going to use this .obj file and add it to our view.